-10:00-12:30am - Round Robin Econ Bowl
+10:00-12:30pm - First Round Econ Bowl

-- Location: Provided on the day of the tournament - Description: Teams will compete head-to-head following a 5-team Round Robin format.
+- Location: Provided on the day of the tournament - Description: Teams will compete head-to-head in 5 sequential rounds.
 Teams will be provided information on their schedule for the Econ Bowl on the day of the tournament, including where they will be competing and who they will be competing against.